 ABOUT LEADERSHIP IN THE CHURCH

-Real Life Christian Church has a leadership team consisting of the Elders, Lead Pastor, and Executive Director/Pastor who work together to establish vision and direction for the Church.
+Real Life Christian Church is staff lead and elder empowered.
+We have a leadership team consisting of the Elders, Lead Pastor, and Executive Director/Pastor who work together to establish vision and direction for the Church.

 The statement of faith does not exhaust the extent of our faith.
 The Bible itself, as the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of mankind, is the sole and final source of all that we believe.
 For purposes of church doctrine, practice, policy, and discipline, our Elders are the church’s final interpretive authority on the Bible’s meaning and application.